lalelisealstad/mybook-dashboard/README.md

 - Collect topics from Open Library API and store as a JSON file
     - To make the topics easy to extract and use I store the information from the OL api as a dictionary with the Title as the Key and the list of topics as the value.

+- Data cleaning
+    -
+    - for the average rating for top authors, NA for My_rating uses mean imputation, so the average rating per author (excluding the 0 or NA values) are imputed as the rating.
+    - na for date_read uses date_added
+    -

 Vizualisation:
 Done:
 My read books - viz :